DarrenChouCN/cloud-engineer-lab/SAP-C02/concept/Domain1.md

 Q3: A SaaS platform wants automatic, global traffic fail-over with the fastest possible TCP handshake from any continent.
 Which service fulfills this?
 A3: **AWS Global Accelerator**.

 Q4: Two Regions are 80 ms apart.
-The database requires RPO 0 s.
+The database requires RPO 0s.
 Which replication mode is mandatory?
-A4: **Synchronous multi-AZ within one Region**; inter-Region can’t guarantee RPO 0 s at 80 ms.
+A4: **Synchronous multi-AZ within one Region**; inter-Region can’t guarantee RPO 0s at 80 ms.

 Q5: A compliance policy mandates that health-care records remain inside Canada.
 Which Regions are valid targets?
 A5: **ca-central-1 only** (plus any localized Local/Wavelength Zones attached to it).